What is a template setup?

 A HubSpot migration specialist will review your finished template setup

-When your template setup is complete, the migration specialists on our web services team will be notified to examine the finished product.
-They will check that things look as expected and will test the site's responsive design across different mobile devices.
+When your template setup is complete, the migration specialists on our web services team will be notified to review the finished product.
+They'll check the site's style and test to confirm the site's design is responsive across different mobile devices.

 HubSpot notifies you via email when the template setup is complete

 You'll be notified by email when your template setup is complete.
 This email includes instructions on how to review your template setup and how to use your new templates in HubSpot.

 Start using your new HubSpot templates!

-Once you have reviewed and ensured your new templates are ready to be used, you're ready to take your new templates live.
-You can find details on how to do so here.
+Once you have reviewed and ensured your new templates are ready to be used, you're ready to connect your domain and publish content on your new templates.

 - Database-driven pages